 When roles change and you need to change the calendar administrator, here’s what to do.
 You’ll be up and running–and secure–in just a few minutes.

-The administrator link is significantly different than all other calendar links, because it gives full access to all calendar settings.
-So, anyone who is a calendar administrator has full power over the master calendar and all sub-calendars, can see all events, can make any changes to events or sub-calendars or calendar links, and can even delete the entire calendar.
+The administrator link is significantly different than all other shareable calendar links, because it gives full access to all calendar settings.
+So, anyone with access to the administrator link has full power over the master calendar and all sub-calendars: they can see and modify all events, make any changes to events or sub-calendars, and can add, remove, or delete users, groups, or shareable links.
+With administrator access, they can even delete the entire calendar.

 Obviously, the power of the calendar administrator is not one to take lightly.